Multiple violations found in probe of detained teen’s death

 A deputy coroner concluded that the amphetamine level in Wright’s system was “very low but could not be ruled out as an contributing factor due to Mr. Wright’s heart abnormalities.”

-The DYS report couldn’t find a source for amphetamine.
+The DYS report couldn’t find a source for the amphetamines.
 Visitors weren’t allowed at the time because of the coronavirus pandemic.
-While other youth were prescribed amphetamines, all denied providing them to Wright and none were seen giving them to him.
+While other youths were prescribed amphetamines, all denied providing them to Wright and none were seen giving them to him.
 Guards also denied involvement and weren’t observed on security footage giving any to Wright, Gies said.

 Wright was serving a juvenile sentence for sexual battery out of Hamilton County.
 The Circleville facility houses just more than 100 young men.